BACK

 ⬆️

-• Discuss KPIs with the client early—make them part of your proposal and kickoff.
+Discuss KPIs early.
+Make them part of your proposal and kickoff conversation, not an afterthought.